 If you did not enter a volume name earlier, the Volume Details dialog box gives you a second chance to do so.
 If you entered a volume name earlier, you can modify it here; however, you cannot delete the name entirely.

 Note - Naming the volume is optional.
 If you do not name the volume, Oracle System Assistant creates a volume without a name.
-Additionally, if at any time you want to change or delete the volume name, you can do so by clicking on the Details button in the Created Volumes table; however, once a volume name is assigned, you cannot delete it.
+Additionally, if at any time you want to change the volume name, you can do so by clicking on the Details button in the Created Volumes table; however, once a volume name is assigned, you cannot delete it.

-The RAID Configuration screen appears and shows the results of the RAID configuration.
+The RAID Configuration screen appears and lists the RAID volume as the current boot device.